darksworm/aerospace-scratchpad/README.md

 # IMPORTANT for AeroSpace v0.20.0

-Currently incompatible with AeroSpace v0.20.0 work is being done in and will be release with v0.4.0
+Currently incompatible with AeroSpace v0.20.0 work is being done and will be release with v0.4.0 In the meanwhile use v0.19.0

 ## Summary